-Banana leaves are the unconventional animal feed which is available everywhere in the world.
 The leaf contains 85% water, 10-17% crude protein, 27.9% crude fiber, and 7.7% ether extract on dry matter basis (Dubale, 2017; Marin et al., 2003).
 Banana leaf contains large amounts of polyphenols, including epigallocatechin gallate.
 They also contain polyphenol oxidase, an enzyme that produces l-3, 4-dihydroxyphenylalanine (Chu et al., 1993).

-The use of banana as a medicinal plant has been reported as an anti-hyperglycemic agent (Marikkar et al., 2016), treatment of kidney ailments (Singh et al., 2007) and as laxatives and antihypertensive.
-Musa paradisiaca leaves exhibit anti-inflammatory activity, supporting their traditional use in treating skin inflammation.
-Phytochemical analysis revealed flavonoids, phytosterols, and tannins, which likely contribute to the effect (Bindu et al., 2014).

-It has been reported that banana leaves were a good source of lignin.
-Leaf blade and leaf sheaths have a high content of pentosan, as well as cellulose (20.4-37.3%) (Mohapatra et al., 2010).
-In a study with 378 Cobb-500 male broilers effect of diet diluted with 1.5% non-fermentable lignocellulose (LC) or 1.5% of a fermentable–insoluble fibre mixture (ISFC) concluded that combining insoluble fibre with a prebiotic can improve nutrient digestibility and finishing performance in broilers (Rybicka et al., 2024).

-However, study to evaluate the effect of dietary incorporation of banana (Musa paradisiaca) leaf powder on growth performance, nutrient utilisation and feed cost economics of broiler chicken are very limited.
-In this view, the present experiment was designed.
+The aim of this study was to evaluate the effect of feeding banana leaf powder on cobb 500 commercial broiler.

+In a

 MATERIALS AND METHODS

-Experimental location
+Research site

 The feeding trial was conducted at the Instructional Poultry Farm (IPF), Nagla, College of Veterinary and Animal Sciences, G.B.
 Pant University of Agriculture and Technology, Pantnagar.
 The experiment was conducted from May, 2025 to June, 2025.

-Procurement of banana leaf and preparation of leaf powder
+Experimental design

+A feeding trial of 42 days duration was conducted on cobb 500 commercial broiler.
+The experimental birds were assigned to a Completely Randomized Design.
+A total of 120 day-old cobb 500 broiler chicks were randomly distributed into five treatment groups of 24 broiler chick per treatment with three replicates of 8 chicks in each.
+The 1st group served as control (T1) in which standard diet (BIS, 2007 standard) without any supplementation was fed, while in T2, T3, T4 and T5 treatment groups were fed with 1%, 3%, 5% and 7% banana leaf powder was fed, respectively.

 Banana (Musa paradisiaca) leaves were collected from local area of Pantnagar, in the month of January to April, 2025.
 The fresh green banana leaves were cut into small pieces and shade dried to avoid nutrient loss.
 The dried leaves were then ground to powder by an electric grinder (Willey mill).
 This banana leaf powder was then stored in air tight zip-lock bags for further use.

-Experimental design, birds and treatments

-A feeding trial of 42 days duration was conducted on broiler chicks.
-The experimental birds were assigned to a Completely Randomized Design.
-In the experiment, a total of 120 day-old broiler chicks were randomly distributed into five treatment groups of 24 broiler chick per treatment with three replicates of 8 chicks in each.
-The 1st group served as control (T1) in which standard diet (BIS, 2007 standard) without any supplementation was fed, while in T2, T3, T4 and T5 treatment groups were incorporated with 1%, 3%, 5% and 7% banana leaf powder was fed, respectively, as prescribed in table.1.

 Ethical approval